matortheeternal/s2js/README.md

 npm install matortheeternal/s2js --save
 ```

-See [the test bot](https://github.com/matortheeternal/test/test.js) for an example.
+See [the test bot](https://github.com/matortheeternal/s2js/blob/master/test/test.js) for an example of a bot that trains SCVs and assigns them to harvest minerals.

+## Testing
+1. Clone this repository.
+2. Run `node-gyp configure`.
+3. Run `npm run build`.
+4. Run `npm run test`.

 ## Plans
 - Create a fleshed-out bot using the API and expand the API functionality to match its needs.